munin-monitoring/munin/doc/tutorial/alert.rst

      w="${var:wrange}" c="${var:crange}" extra="${var:extinfo}" /> }\
    </munin>

-Calls the script with the command line arguments (as a python list):
+Calls the script with the command line argument:

 ::

- ['/path/to/script','/path/to/script','--cmdlineargs="example.com', 'test.example.com', 'disk', 'Disk usage in percent', '']
+ --cmdlineargs="example.com test.example.com disk 'Disk usage in percent'"

 and the input sent to the script is (whitespace added to break long line):